 Sometimes Congress may request an agency to review a major contractor’s internal control policy.
 Issues can arise such as misclassifications, the extent of your internal audits, external audits, or making improper charges to the government.

 Solution: Sometimes having a professional team to conduct internal investigations can mitigate any adverse findings during a government audit.
-When the government checks your internal control policy aparatus, and risk management process, having a record of frequent quality checks on your business operations can significantly reduce adverse actions.
+When the government checks your internal control policy aparatus, and risk management process, having a record of frequent quality checks on your business operations and ethics fraud and internal control programs can significantly reduce adverse actions.

-Small businesses are facing more adverse actions: Since the introduction of the new rules for contractor policy on December 24, 2007, the amount of government audits reveal that small businesses, in particular, do not have the required contractor code of conduct and internal controls in place.
+Small businesses are facing more adverse actions when it comes to ethics fraud and internal control: Since the introduction of the new rules for contractor policy on December 24, 2007, the amount of government audits reveal that small businesses, in particular, do not have the required contractor code of conduct and internal controls in place.
 As a result, there has been an increase in termination for default notices and suspension or debarment decisions.